sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-11-29-Create Jekyll blog in five steps.markdown

       author_profile: true
 ```

-So the final defaults section will appear as follows:
+The final defaults section will appear as follows:

 ```
 # Defaults